 The WUR AP shall indicate the WUR group IDs assigned to a WUR non-AP STA in the WUR Group ID List subfield of the WUR Parameters field of the WUR Mode element that is sent to the STA.
 The number of WUR group IDs assigned by the WUR AP to a WUR non-AP STA shall not exceed the value indicated in the WUR Group IDs Support field of the WUR Capabilities element sent by the WUR non-AP STA.

-NOTE—The WUR AP might assign different WUR group IDs to different WUR non-AP STAs.
+(#2465)

-A WUR non-AP STA that has indicated support for WUR group IDs shall obtain the assigned WUR group IDs from the WUR Group ID List subfield of the WUR Parameters field in the most recent WUR Mode element received from the WUR AP .
+A WUR non-AP STA that has indicated support for WUR group IDs or VL WUR frames shall obtain the assigned WUR group IDs from the WUR Group ID List subfield of the WUR Parameters field in the most recent WUR Mode element received from the WUR AP only when the Action Type field in the most recently received WUR Mode element is set to "Enter WUR Mode Response" or "Enter WUR Mode Suspend Response" and the WUR Mode Response Status field is set to "Accept". (#2744, #2818)

 [End of File]